roberttstephens/translate-de-en/README.md

-Translate a word/phrase from german to english using the first result from dict.cc.
+Translate a word/phrase from german to english using a dictionary lookup.
+Not intended for public use.
+If you wish to use this, you must supply your own tab delimited dictionary file at $XDG\_DATA\_HOME/translate\_de\_en/dictionary.txt.

 ## Requirements
 This requires python 3 and will _NOT_ run under python 2.